tentejm/Hello-World/README.md

 Hello world notes can be found here.
+This is an example.